krishnaku/pypcalc/pcalc/docs/presence_calculus_complete_v3.md

 # Presence Matrix and Sheaf Restriction

-In the Presence Calculus, the **presence matrix** is a concrete, computable representation of presence assertions restricted to an **observation window**.
+In the presence calculus, the **presence matrix** is a concrete, computable representation of presence assertions restricted to an **observation window**.

 ## Observation Window as an Open Set